Skip to main content

 Paid

 Become a Senior React Developer!
-Build a massive E-commerce app with Redux, Hooks, GraphQL, ContextAPI, Stripe, Firebase.
+Build a massive E-commerce app with Redux, Hooks, GraphQL, ContextAPI, Stripe, and Firebase.

 Updated with all new React features for 2020!
-Join a live online community of over 200,000+ developers and a course taught by industry experts that have actually worked both in Silicon Valley and Toronto with React.js.
+Join a live online community of over 200,000+ developers taught by industry experts who have worked in Silicon Valley and Toronto with React.js.
+Using the latest version of React, this course is focused on efficiency.
+No more wasting time on outdated and incomplete tutorials.

 • React Basics